plan-d-io/Belgium-electricity-import-inference-engine/README.md

 Answering this question is not trivial.
 Electricity flows are simultaneous, bidirectional, and shaped by market coupling across Europe.
 Belgium is not only an importer, but also regularly a transit country, with power flowing through its grid between neighbouring zones.

-On social media, many people have strong opinions on the make-up of these import flows, without actually having any clue on how they are *actually* made up.
+On social media, many people have strong opinions on these types of news articles or the make-up of these import flows, without actually having any clue on how they are *actually* made up.
 I wanted to get some real numbers, so I started coding.
-The goal of this little project is not to reconstruct the European market dispatch in detail, but to make a transparent, defensible attempt to answer a simpler but policy-relevant question: *What does the electricity Belgium relies on from abroad most likely consist of?*
+The goal of this little project is not to reconstruct the European market dispatch in detail, but to make a transparent, defensible attempt to answer a simpler but policy-relevant question: *What does the electricity Belgium imports from its neighbouring countries most likely consist of?*

 ## Why the Import Mix Must Be Inferred